manjaro-libhybris/manjaro-arm-tools/README.md

 sudo buildarmpkg -p package -a any
 ```

-This places the packages created inside `/var/cache/manjaro-arm-tools/pkg/` in the architecture folder.
+The built packages will be copied to `$PKGDIR` as specified in `/usr/share/manjaro-arm-tools/lib/manjaro-arm-tools.conf` and placed in a subdirectory for the respective architecture.
+Default package destination is `/var/cache/manjaro-arm-tools/pkg/`.

 ## deployarmpkg
 This script is only for package maintainers of Manjaro-ARM.

+It will gpg sign and upload the package(s) you mention to the Manjaro-ARM main server.

 This script assumes that you have enabled GPG signing on your machine, that you have a working key-pair and that you have a user on the Manjaro-ARM main server.
-The `-p` option needs to be only the package.
-Not the full path to the package.

-It will gpg sign and uploud the package you mention to the Manjaro-ARM main server.
+For the `-p` option use just `$pkgname` without path or extension.
+Multiple packages can be specified by repeating `-p` option.

 **Syntax**